 The following conditions must be satisfied before claiming any deduction in respect of salary/remuneration or interest payable to partner by a partnership firm.

-Remuneration or interest must be authorized by the Partnership Deed: As per section 40(b) only that salary, remuneration, bonus, commission etc payable to working partners or any payment of interest payable to any partner will be allowed as deduction only if it is authorized by the partnership deed.
-If the partnership deed doesnot contain such provisions then the deductions may be disallowed if the same is claimed by the partnership firm.
+As per section 40(b) only that salary, remuneration, bonus, commission etc payable to working partners or any payment of interest payable to any partner will be allowed as deduction only if it is authorized by the partnership deed.
+If the partnership deed does not contain such provisions then the deductions may be disallowed if the same is claimed by the partnership firm.

 Thus quantification of remuneration is required to be there in the partnership deed for it to be considered as authorized by the partnership deed and to avoid any disallowance u/s 40(b).
 It is seen that in many cases the partnership deed contains clauses like the following